-I, (print st udent name) have read the information on the Network/Technology usage at Summersville R-I policies, rules, regulations and responsibilities c II School District and agree to abide by all the

-Student Signature Date

-Grade Level (grade 3, 10, etc)

-· ent I give permission for my child to use the old district and have read the Network/Technology gulations and responsibilities contained therein.

-Parent/Guardian Signature Date

-the line above and disregard the next section. t your son/daughter can use all the resources, sign

-INTERNET 'EMAIL DENIAL

-Agreement: Netwo ork Resources Only

-As the parent/guardian of the above named stu the district Internet/Email resources.
-I do, ho computer resources of the school district to co · · · · · · · · · · · · · · · · · · ·

-Parent/Guardian Signature Date

-(This form must be signed and neturned to the homeroom teacher)
+I, (print : student name) have read the information on the • -II School District and agree to abide by all the Student Signature Date Grade Level (grade 3, 10, etc.) Internet/Email resources provided by the sch dent I give permission for my child to use the nool district and have read the Network/Technology regulations and responsibilities contained therein.
+Parent/Guardian Signature Date the line above and disregard the next section. nat your son/daughter can use all the resources, sign N BOTH SECTIONS INTERNET T/EMAIL DENIAL Agreement: Netw vork Resources Only tudent, I do not give permission for my child to use however, understand that my child may use the complete classroom projects, homework etc. Parent/Guardian Signature Date (This form must be signed and d neturned to the homeroom teacher)